 Skip to contents

-Function spwb_day performs water balance for a single day and growth_day performs water and carbon balance for a single day.
+Function spwb_day performs water balance for a single day.

 Usage